ebi-pf-team/interproscan-docs/docs/FAQ.rst

 -  New feature: option to look up biological pathways that the protein is potentially involved in
 -  New output formats: "IMPACT" XML format and GFF3.0
--  Improved graphical (HTML and SVG) representations of the protein matches

 InterProScan 4.8 is no longer supported or updated.
 For more details on how to migrate to InterProScan 5  `send us a support request <Feedback.html>`__.